itzsam052/sensor-fault-detection-ml/README.md

 The goal is to build a reliable fault detection system that can assist in predictive maintenance and reduce system failures.

 ---
+## 🌍 Industrial Importance

+Sensor fault detection is critical in modern industrial systems, where incorrect sensor readings can lead to system failures, safety risks, and increased maintenance costs.

+Machine learning-based fault detection enables:
+- Early detection of anomalies
+- Reduction in downtime
+- Improved system reliability
+- Support for predictive maintenance

 ## ⚙️ Problem Statement
 In industrial environments, sensors are used to monitor parameters like temperature, pressure, and vibration.
 Faulty sensor readings can lead to incorrect decisions and system failures.